iren42/top-todoList/README.md

 ## More informations
 ### How are to-do tasks' identifier made
-A to-do task's ID is made of its project's line number and its project's ID.
+A to-do task's identifer (ID) is made of its project's line number and its project's ID.

+## Improve it
+- Add line numbers in the editor
+- Redesign UX and IU
+- Allow "- " as a to-do task prefix